Jamaica Gambling Regulations

 1Overall

-During the period of Jamaica being under British rule, gambling was banned under the Gambling Law that was enacted in 1899.
-This law was extremely harsh and imposed several restrictions on odds.
-Under the Gambling Law, cock-fighting was considered illegal and Jamaican punters were not allowed to make bets at any public space.
-The same law also required that any wagering contract must result either in a win or a loss, with no chance of such contract ending with a tie.
+While Jamaica was under British rule, gambling was banned by the Gambling Law enacted in 1899.
+The legislation was extremely strict and imposed several limitations on betting odds.
+Under the law, cockfighting was illegal, and Jamaicans were not allowed to place wagers in any public space.
+It also required every wagering contract to end in either a win or a loss, with no possibility of a tie.

-At that time, the only form of gambling that was permitted was playing on slots.
-That said, slot machines were allowed to operate only in specific resorts that have received permission for such operations.
-Even though slots were the only legal gambling activity back then, games like blackjack, craps, video poker, and Caribbean Stud Poker started appearing on the gambling scene in Jamaica, with no prosecutions for players participating in them.
+At that time the only permitted form of gambling was playing slots.
+However, slot machines could operate only in designated resorts that had obtained permission.
+Even though slots were the sole legal option, games such as blackjack, craps, video poker, and Caribbean Stud Poker began to appear in Jamaica, and players were not prosecuted for taking part.

 21962

-In 1962, Jamaica regained its independence, with the country then introducing several changes to its legislative system.
-Gambling in Jamaica was legalized in 1965 with the enactment of the Betting Gaming & Lotteries Act.
-The law has been amended several times to fit the constantly evolving gambling environment in Jamaica.
+In 1962, Jamaica regained its independence and subsequently introduced several changes to its legislative system.
+Gambling was legalized in 1965 through the enactment of the Betting Gaming & Lotteries Act.
+Since then, the law has been amended multiple times to keep pace with the ever-changing gambling landscape in Jamaica.

 31975

-In 1975, the Betting, Gaming & Lotteries Commission was created as a representative body of the Ministry of Finance.
-The purpose of the establishment of this authority was to license and regulate gambling activities in Jamaica.
+In 1975, the Betting, Gaming & Lotteries Commission was established as a representative body under the Ministry of Finance.
+Its primary role was to license and regulate gambling activities in Jamaica.

 42010

-In 2010, the government of Jamaica finally decided to amend the gambling laws and the Casino Gaming bill was introduced.
-Under that law, casino licenses could be issued to up to three operators, with the proviso that the casinos are a part of resort complexes that combine different tourism facilities and services.
-In 2012, the Senate passed new regulations to aid the licensing process of casinos that will operate in the approved integrated resorts.
+In 2010, the Jamaican government decided to update its gambling laws and introduced the Casino Gaming bill.
+The bill allowed the issuance of casino licenses to up to three operators, provided the casinos were part of resort complexes that combined various tourism facilities and services.
+In 2012, the Senate passed additional regulations to support the licensing process for casinos operating within the approved integrated resorts.

 52014

-In 2014, the government introduced several amendments to the Betting, Gaming & Lotteries Act, aiming to regulate online gambling in Jamaica.
-Under this law, it is legal to place bets on horse races, including simulcast horse races.
-Online casinos, however, are still not legalized in Jamaica despite some talks in 2017 to amend the law and legalize more forms of online gambling.
+In 2014, the government introduced several amendments to the Betting, Gaming & Lotteries Act aimed at regulating online gambling in Jamaica.
+Under the updated law, it became legal to place bets on horse races, including simulcast events.
+Online casinos, however, remain illegal, despite discussions in 2017 about further amendments to legalize additional forms of online gambling.

 62015

-In 2015, the Jamaican government approved two integrated resort projects that are supposed to also operate land-based casinos.
-The first one is the Celebration Jamaica Resort & Casino which is planned to start its operations in Montego Bay.
-The other approved project is Harmony Cove which will be located in Trelawny.
-However, at the time of writing this article, the two projects still have not been completed and the two approved land-based casinos are still not realized.
+In 2015, the Jamaican government approved two integrated resort projects that were expected to include land-based casinos.
+The first, Celebration Jamaica Resort & Casino, was planned for Montego Bay.
+The second project, Harmony Cove, was slated for Trelawny.
+However, at the time of writing, neither resort has been completed and the proposed casinos have yet to materialize.

 72021

-In 2021, the Jamaican government was considering some amendments to the current Betting, Gaming & Lotteries Act.
-These changes, however, were mainly facilitating investments in the gambling industry of the country, helping the development of the local economy.
-Meanwhile, there are no signs of changing the legal status of online gaming in the country any time soon.
+In 2021, the Jamaican government considered additional amendments to the existing Betting, Gaming & Lotteries Act.
+These changes primarily sought to encourage investment in the country’s gambling industry, supporting the development of the local economy.
+There are still no indications that the legal status of online gaming will change in the near future.

 Gambling Regulation in Jamaica

-The main piece of legislation that is currently regulating the gambling industry in Jamaica is the Betting, Gaming & Lotteries Act of 2012 and its latest amendments.
-Under this law, land-based gambling is legal in Jamaica, allowing both locals and tourists to participate in different gambling activities at the brick-and-mortar casino facilities spread across the island.
+The main piece of legislation currently governing the gambling industry in Jamaica is the Betting, Gaming & Lotteries Act of 2012 and its most recent amendments.
+Under this law, land-based gambling is legal in Jamaica, allowing both locals and tourists to enjoy various gambling activities at brick-and-mortar casino facilities across the island.

-In addition to land-based casinos, Jamaica has also decriminalized the operations of racinos, racetracks, and betting shops.
-Under the Betting, Gaming & Lotteries Act, the legal age for gambling in Jamaica is 18 years.
-To offer any type of legal gambling, operators in Jamaica are required to obtain a license from the Betting, Gaming & Lotteries Commission.
-Currently, there are 22 gaming facilities in Jamaica, with 20 of them being brick-and-mortar casinos and the remaining two include a racetrack and a racino.
+In addition to land-based casinos, Jamaica has decriminalized racinos, racetracks, and betting shops.
+The Betting, Gaming & Lotteries Act sets the legal gambling age at 18.
+To offer any form of legal gambling, operators must obtain a license from the Betting, Gaming & Lotteries Commission.
+Currently, Jamaica has 22 gaming facilities: 20 brick-and-mortar casinos, one racetrack, and one racino.

 Casinos in Jamaica